 “He kind of let me know to try to get me a better rhythm, get me in a better flow, try to get me how I was playing last year,” Grimes said of the conversation with Thibodeau.
 “He felt like it was the best thing to do and I agree with him.
-It’s a good thing.
-I’m going to do whatever he needs me to do, really.”
+It’s a good thing, I’m going to do whatever he needs me to do, really.”

 Grimes has struggled this season, and after the one-sided loss to the Bucks on Tuesday, he broke his silence on the subject, voicing his frustration with his limited offensive opportunities in the starting lineup while tasked nightly with guarding the most dangerous perimeter threat on the opposing team.

-He took only one shot in that game — missing badly from three-point range — and sat out the entire fourth quarter for the third straight game.
+Grimes took only one shot in that game — missing badly from three-point range — and sat out the entire fourth quarter for the third straight game.

 He insisted that he is on board with the change and the chance to get more opportunities playing with the second unit.
-The first test seemed to provide that as he scored 13 points in 19:23, shooting 5-for-10 from the field.

 “I’m cool with it, doing whatever Thibs needs me to do to help the team win,” Grimes said.
 “He felt like that was the best thing, so I’m just doing whatever they need from me right now.
 It might [be better], but like I said, I try to come in and do whatever I had to do to help the team win going into every game, really.”